HITS-AIN/GPCC.jl/README.md

   performcv(tobs, yobs, σobs; kernel = GPCC.rbf, delays = [0;d], iterations = 1000, numberoffolds = 5)
 end

+post2 = getprobabilities(cvresults2)

-# check that the results are the same.
-Note, that results will not be exactly identical, as different random seeds may be used due to the parallelisation
+# Check that the results are the same.
+# Note that results will not be exactly identical as the code does not guarantee
+# that the same random seeds are used both in parallel and single worker mode
-all(cvresults .≈ cvresults2)
+all(post .≈ post2)
 ```

 ## 🔵 Experimental results (THIS WILL BE MOVED TO THE PAPER RELATED PACKAGE)